Seal of Wisconsin: Design

 The state seal emphasizes mining and shipping because at the time of Wisconsin's founding in 1848 the mining of lead and iron and shipping (via the Great Lakes and the Mississippi River) were major industries.

-The Secretary of State of Wisconsin is the keeper of Wisconsin's great seal.
+The secretary of state of Wisconsin is the keeper of Wisconsin's great seal.
 The seal is displayed in all courtrooms in the state, often alongside the county seal.

 History

-The first Seal of Wisconsin was developed in 1836, when the Wisconsin Territory was organized.
-Designed by engraver William Wagner, the territorial rendition of the seal depicted of a white farmer on a field, in the foreground, with a displaced Native American holding a bow further back; it also depicted a steamboat (in the Mississippi River) and a schooner.
+The first seal of Wisconsin was developed in 1836, when the Wisconsin Territory was organized.
+Designed by engraver William Wagner, the territorial rendition of the seal depicted a white farmer on a field, in the foreground, with a displaced Native American holding a bow further back; it also depicted a steamboat (in the Mississippi River) and a schooner.
 It also rendered a future state capitol building of Wisconsin, which was not used when the Wisconsin State Capitol was designed and constructed.

 Across the top of the seal was the phrase Civilitas Successitt Barbarum (Latin for "civilization succeeds barbarism", referring to the Native American populations), and the date "Fourth of July 1836" at the bottom.

 A revision occurred in 1839, with a new seal being developed from 1848, when Wisconsin achieved statehood, until being ratified in 1851, and was officially named the "Great Seal of Wisconsin" from that point on.
 It was last redesigned in 1881.